Aqirito/resin-timer-app/README.md

-﻿# resin-timer-app
+﻿# Resin Timer App (Android)
-an app that you can set resin timer.
+an app that can remind you when your resin is fully replenished.

 # Downloads